You CAN Be Healthy After a Heart Attack

 Cardiac rehab is just one part of a total care plan for someone who’s had a heart attack.
 A patient might have just learned that they’re prediabetic, or they don’t have their diabetes under control, and will be referred to Virtua Diabetes Care.
 Patients with chronic pain from other medical issues such as arthritis, will be referred to pain specialists.
 And those with underlying sleep issues will be referred to a sleep specialist or for a sleep study.

 Best of all, the athletic camaraderie found in cardiac rehab doesn’t have to end when the course of treatment is up.
-Virtua offers a program called Next Steps at its three Fitness Centers.
+Virtua offers a program called Next Steps at its Fitness Centers.
 These eight-week, medically based fitness programs are specially designed for people who want extra support while managing a cardiac condition.

 Many people who’ve had heart attacks and survived feel they have been given a “second chance.”
 The Virtua Cardiac Rehabilitation Centers help these people become empowered, knowledgeable, and strong after a heart attack so they can live healthy lives.